danatron1/AOC/README.md

 # AOC

 This is a personal helper tool designed by danatron1 (me) to assist with [Advent of Code](https://adventofcode.com) puzzles.
+I've participated annually in AOC since 2019, although some older puzzle solutions aren't in this repo - this is because prior to creating this project, I began by solving puzzles as individual projects.
+Solutions for puzzles prior to 2019 are me going back to previous years and solving them for fun :]

 ## Notes on automation: